vusumuzi/Data-Representation-and-Querying-Project-2015/README.md

-# Secondary School Locations
-# in South Dublin County council
+# Secondary School Locations in South Dublin County council
 ## Data-Representation-and-Querying-Project-2015
 ### Author: Vusumuzi Khumalo

 ## Introduction
 This project provides the design and documentation for the dataset Secondary School Locations which is available at  https://data.gov.ie/dataset/secondary-school-locations.
 The dataset is particulary taken fron the Secondary Schools in South Dublin County Council.

-The data can be used mainly by teachers, lecturers and parents or guardian moving location to Dublin.
+The data can be used mainly by teachers, lecturers and parents or guardians moving location to Dublin and  any individuals who are interested looking for particular schools that is whether the school is in the city or in the periphery.

 ### About the DataSet